mesosphere/dcos-commons/docs/pages/developer-guide.md

 Every item under `transport-encryption` must have a unique `name`.
 The `type` field defines the serialization format with which the private key and certificate will be delivered into the task sandbox.
 Currently, there are two supported formats - `TLS` and `KEYSTORE`.
 Each item will result in a unique private key and the corresponding certificate.

-The TLS artifacts within single task will be unique for a task instance and won't be shared across all instances of the pod task.
-Different tasks can request TLS artficats with same name but each task will get unique private key and certificate and they won't get shared across different tasks.
+The TLS artifacts within a single task will be unique for a task instance and won't be shared across all instances of the pod task.
+Different tasks can request TLS artficats with the same name, but each task will get unique private key and certificate, and they won't get shared across different tasks.

-In the above example the `$MESOS_SANDBOX` directory would contain following files:
+In the above example, the `$MESOS_SANDBOX` directory would contain following files:

 ```
 $MESOS_SANDBOX/